SlavaMelanko/cpp20/README.md

   - **counting** semaphore models a non-negative resource count
   - **binary** semaphore has only 1 slot, i.e. two possible states - free and not free

-- Waiting and notifying on `std::atomic`
-  > Wait/block for an atomic object to change its value, notified by a notification function

 - **Latch** - thread coordination point
   > Threads block at a latch point, untill a given number of threads reach the latch point, at which point all threads are allowed to continue